 In reality, this is not what the case is about.
 If the Justices accept the appeal, they will be ruling on a very narrow question: if SSM becomes available in a state, is a subsequent referendum to make SSM unavailable valid if it is passed by the public?
 If they answer in the affirmative, it would have no effect on state laws, referendums, or amendments as far as I have been able to tell.
 If they answer in the negative, their ruling would only affect referendums in California (in 2008) and Maine (in 2009).
 Also, the latter doesn't really matter because on election day in 2012, the voters in Maine repealed their earlier ban on SSM via a second referendum.

 In addition to the above errors, I am concerned about the term "gay marriage" that is found in this article, in other AP articles, and throughout much of the rest of the media.
 It is simply inaccurate.
 I believe that the term "same-sex marriage" should always be used instead.

 - one gay male and one bisexual male

 The term "gay marriage" refers only to the first two forms; it excludes the other four.

 The term "same-sex marriage" refers any of the six.
 It is an inclusive term.
 I encourage you to adopt it as a matter of policy.

 We will report here any acknowledgement or responses that we receive from the Associated Press.

 Errors and lack of clarity observed in the media:

 SSMs are either allowed and registered, or are banned by the individual state.
-The DOMA law simply prevents legal same-sex marriages from receiving any of the approximately 1,140 benefits and protections of federal programs.
+Section 3 of the federal DOMA law simply prevented legal same-sex marriages from receiving any of the approximately 1,140 benefits and protections of federal programs.

 They also state: